duckdb/duckdb-web/docs/guides/sql_editors/dbeaver.md

 ## Alternative Driver Installation

-1. If not prompted to install the DuckDB driver when testing your connection, return to the "Connect to a database" dialog and click "Edit Driver Settings".
+1. If not prompted to install the DuckDB driver when testing your connection, return to the “Connect to a database” dialog and click “Edit Driver Settings”.

     <img src="/images/guides/DBeaver_edit_driver_settings.png" alt="DBeaver Edit Driver Settings" title="DBeaver Edit Driver Settings"/>